cinemagoer/cinemagoer/README.rst

 Copyright (C) 2004-2021 Davide Alberani <da --> mimante.net> et al.

-IMDbPY is released under the GPL license, version 2 or later.
+Cinemagoer is released under the GPL license, version 2 or later.
 Read the included `LICENSE.txt`_ file for details.

 NOTE: For a list of persons who share the copyright over specific portions of code, see the `CONTRIBUTORS.txt`_ file.